 For example, from time to time, you may need a diagnostic tool to help you see where your PL/SQL code is failing (PL/SQL Debugger).
 Or you may find a graphic representation of the table relationships within a newly developed project to be a useful part of your documentation (ER Diagrammer).

 Using our newest addition to our suite, DB Compare, you can always make sure your test and production databases have the same structure.
 DB Compare not only checks to ensure that you have identical objects in both places, but makes it easy to execute the DDL statements to consolidate differences.

-KeepTool Enterprise is also ideal for independent consultants who need to quickly understand and troubleshoot a client’s database.
+KeepTool Enterprise is also ideal for independent consultants who need to quickly understand and troubleshoot a client’s Oracle database.

 If you need to quickly understand the relationships between tables in a schema, ER Diagrammer presents those to you in a concise, easy-to-understand format after scanning the table definitions and foreign-key constraints in the data dictionary.

 Independent tables are shown to the left of the diagram, with the level of dependencies increasing toward the right side.
 A slider bar immediately lets you zoom in on any portion of a complex schema.
 A subset function lets you generate and save a new diagram around a selected table and any of its neighbors.